docsteveharris/2020-NHS-AI-call/draft.md

 The LoS model uses Classificaion and Regression Trees (CART) which were an appropriate choice given the technology in 2012, but have now been superseded.
 We will evaluate modern machine learning techniques that handle wider ranges of time-fixed and time-varying inputs (deep neural nets, and Long Short Term Memory networks for time-varying features etc.) We will explore the use of a wider range of clinical features (demographics, clinical specialty, labelled structural descriptions of hospital infrastructure, vital signs and clinical laboratory data), and we will ensure that the models are performant at varying levels of digital maturity.
 Where modern techniques outperform simpler regression models, it is possible that the computational cost will be prohibitive.
 For example, it may not be feasible to see the model deployed if it must be hosted on GPU enabled infrastructure.
 We will evaluate the trade-off between model performance and digital infrastructure requirements to ensure the application is widely deployable.
 Transfer learning (see below) may provide a partial solution.

 2. Develop a transfer learning component
-TODO: @Ken: is this sensible
+TODO: @Ken: is this sensible?
 The initial model will be trained on the full patient record available at UCLH.
 This includes > 1yr of data from our integrated EHRS plus decades of data from previous PAS and laboratory systems.
 Even when we limit the features to those that are likely to be available at a wide range of different sites, it is likely that the original UCLH model will be richer and more complete.
 We can imagine a scenario now when the application is deployed to a new institution with either a much reduced or absent training data set.
 Transfer learning[@ref] will allow the parameters derived from the UCLH model to ‘kick-start’ predictions at the new institution.
 As local data then accumulates, the model can update and and adapt its performance.
 We will simulate this scenario locally by withholding historical data from different sub-speciality wards from the model, and then using transfer learning to generate predictions.